 And the winner is…

 The statistics are spoiled by the forex and crypto systems, half of which were losers.
-This is at least better than most such systems from trading books or trader forums, of which 90% already fail in a proper backtest.
+This is at least better than most such systems from trading books or trader forums, of which 90% fail either already in a proper backtest, or at least in a reality check.
 We got a surprising result in the ‘Indicator soup’ systems.
-You would normally expect that they all fail big time, since they are not based on a rational market model or trading method.
+You would normally expect that they all fail big time, since they are not based on a market model.
 But in fact almost every third indicator hodgepodge was successful, even in a reality check.
 Maybe the clients knew more than we did.

 It is also a bit surprising that the most complex systems of all, the data mining systems that usually employ deep learning algorithms, did not fare much better.
 They have an acceptable success rate, but are easily surpassed by a certain sort of much simpler systems.